Overview

 Ontario has been working for years to create an accessible and inclusive province where everyone can fully participate in everyday life in our communities and the economy.

-Ontario is the first province and one of the first jurisdictions in the world to enact specific legislation establishing a goal and time-frame for accessibility.
+Ontario is the first province and one of the first jurisdictions in the world to enact specific legislation establishing a goal and timeframe for accessibility.
 It is also the first jurisdiction to legislate accessibility reporting and to establish standards in areas like employment, transportation and the design of public spaces.

 We have made progress in making Ontario accessible and continue to work towards removing barriers.
-However, making Ontario accessible by 2025 is a complex and ongoing process that can’t be completed by the province on its own.
+However, making Ontario accessible is a complex and ongoing process that can’t be completed by the province on its own.
 By working together, businesses, organizations, communities and all levels of government can meet the goal of making Ontario more accessible and inclusive.

 The Accessibility for Ontarians with Disabilities Act, 2005